lucasdemassy/Viewshed-automation-workflow/2_GRASS managment scripts/README.md

 Example :
 `g.exportgtiff --ui`
 ## 2. g.deletevshed script

+This script remove all viewshed files from the GRASS project.

-The user must launch the python script in order to use this command.
+The user must launch the python script in order to use this command like it's shown in the following picture :

 ![launch script](../images/GRASS_script.png)